Whenever we discuss Social Media content planning for any business, the main question we come across is what kind of content should a brand post?

 70% of Social Media posts should add value and build the brand – IE: thought leadership and brand recognition.
 For example:

 20% should share ideas or content from other sources – IE: industry relevant information.
-For example:

 10% should be promotional, with offers and discounts offered to followers – IE: sales driven posts.
 For example: